Best Machine Learning Development Companies in 2026

 What governance questions should buyers ask before signing with any ML vendor?

 Five questions matter most.
-(1) How is engineer seniority validated for staff aug, and what is the replacement clause?
+(1) How is engineer seniority validated for staff augmentation, and what is the replacement clause?
 (2) What code review and QA practices apply across the engagement?
 (3) For ML and LLM scopes, what evaluation suite and observability practice will be in place from day one?
 (4) What is the IP, data privacy, and security boundary?
 (5) How is handover documented at the end of project delivery?
 These questions apply to every vendor in this ranking.

 How does Uvik Software pricing compare in 2026?